cml87/UsingDeclarativeJenkinsPipelines/READEM.md

 drwxr-xr-x  3 jenkins jenkins 4.0K Apr 29 11:28 test
 drwxr-xr-x  3 jenkins jenkins 4.0K May 12 07:15 UsingDeclarativeJenkinsPipelines
 ```
-Data for the current build is stored in the "workspace" directory.
+The workspace will have what was checked out from the remote git repository as well as any other file generated in the current build.
 For example:
 ```bash
 ~/workspace/UsingDeclarativeJenkinsPipelines/demo3-1$ ls -larth
 total 40K